The scourge of disinformation, misinformation, and "fake news" has had a massive influence on many recent events.

 Disinformation is seen as a major threat to democratic politics

-How social media companies, regulators, and policymakers can combat disinformation
+How social media companies, regulators, and policymakers can counter disinformation

 We've seen that social media and technology are mainly responsible for the spread of disinformation.
-So, what are technology companies doing to combat it?
+So, what is the technology sector doing to combat it?

 "Not enough!" according to Dr. Lawrence.